Luke Maile Player Props: Reds vs. Dodgers

-Luke Maile -- 0-for-3 in his last game -- will be in action for the Cincinnati Reds against the Los Angeles Dodgers, with Noah Syndergaard on the hill, on June 7 at 7:10 PM ET.
+Luke Maile -- hitting .194 with two doubles, two home runs, two walks and five RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, on June 8 at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Dodgers.
+In his last game he had a hitless performance (0-for-3) against the Dodgers.

 Luke Maile Game Info & Props vs. the Dodgers